(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 This course will delve into more advanced forms of bluegrass guitar rhythm playing.
 In addition to learning our way around the standard “boom-chuck” bass note and strum patterns that form the foundation of bluegrass rhythm guitar, we will explore more advanced moving bass lines, substitute chords and inversions, and even some basic three-note swing rhythm patterns to put some extra ‘sock’ into your playing.
 Along the way, we’ll highlight the concepts of harmonic theory and how to select chords and chord patterns to strengthen the guitar’s support of the vocalist and instrumentalist.
 Familiarity with flatpicking and guitar chords, along with knowledge of guitar tablature is highly recommended.
 While tablature will be provided for most techniques and songs covered in class, participants are strongly encouraged to bring recording devices to class as a memory aid, since we will be covering some fairly challenging material.

-Whether you are new to swing music or the guitar, this hands-on beginners’ class will introduce you to the skills that you need to play swing music.
-Using common repertoire, this class will provide a solid foundation for good chord voicings, rhythm guitar strumming patterns, pick technique, melody playing and accompaniment practices.
+Welcome mandolin, fiddle and banjo players!
+This hands-on beginners’ class will introduce you to the skills needed to unlock the joy of playing guitar.
+Using common repertoire, this class will provide a solid foundation for good chord voicings, rhythm guitar strumming patterns, pick technique, melody playing and accompaniment practices in a variety of styles.
 Participants should plan to have fun and play during class.
 Handouts will be in standard notation, tablature and chord diagrams.
 (Find this class in the Fiddle Week Schedule)

 SWING ENSEMBLE (Greg Ruby)

-Open to all instruments.
-This class will focus on performance practice through learning arranged swing repertoire.
-With parts divided between instruments and difficulty level, we will assemble a swing ensemble during class as we address the fundamental aspects of swing 8th notes, dynamics, part-playing, improvisation and good rhythm section practices.
+Open to all instruments, this class will focus on performance practice through learning arranged swing repertoire.
+With parts divided between instruments and difficulty level, we will assemble a swing ensemble during class as we address the fundamental aspects of swing eighth notes, dynamics, part-playing, improvisation and good rhythm section practices.
 Materials will be provided in standard notation, tablature and chord diagrams.
-Open to intermediate and advanced players but no prior experience with swing music is necessary.
+Open to intermediate and advanced players but no prior experience with swing music is required.
 (Find this class in the Fiddle Week Schedule)

 Other Events